Ondrej-Richtr/opengl-game-core/README.md

-Game core made using OpenGL, supposed to be first person target shooter.
+Game core made using OpenGL.
+It is tightly bundled together with a game built on top if it, supposed to be first person target shooter.

-It uses GLFW3 and OpenGL 3.3 on desktops and OpenGLES 2.0 for the web build.
+It uses GLFW3 and OpenGL 3.3 on desktops and OpenGLES 2.0/WebGL for the web build.

 ## Build
 The only official way to build this project is using [Zig](https://ziglang.org/).
-_There is also an experimental CMake support, but I don't recommend it, currently only tested on Windows with [ninja](https://ninja-build.org/) build system._
+_There is also an experimental CMake support, but I don't recommend it, CMake build currently only tested on Windows with [ninja](https://ninja-build.org/) build system._

 Other method might be compiling everything yourself with `gcc` or `clang`, but that requires linking all needed libraries by yourself.